Study Program

 Semester 2

-'Focus Bioscience' (program schedule of Summer Term 2024; planning for 2025 in progress)
+'Focus Bioscience' (program schedule of Summer Term 2025; planning in progress, will be continuously updated)

 Module 1: Molecular Mechanisms of Cancer